john-royal/headstarter-meetings/README.md

 - [Languages](#languages)

 ## About
-The features include are: 1.
-React Platform with user authentication where people can log in and be put into groups 2.
-Shared calendar scheduler for users to input their times they are not available 3.
-Video call feature for groups to be able to talk to one another 4.
-Schedule team meetings on the calendar and send email (or some notification) to user before meeting
+The features include are:
+1. React Platform with user authentication where people can log in and set up meetings with other members
+2. Shared calendar scheduler for users to input the times they are not available
+3. Connectivity to Zoom accounts for groups to easily be able to video conference
+4. Schedule team meetings on the calendar and send email (or some notification) to user before meeting

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.